JarnoRalli/mobile_navigation/README.md

 [![License](https://img.shields.io/badge/license-BSD--3--Clause-blue.svg)](LICENSE)

 `mobile_navigation` is a ROS 2 package for streaming **GPS and IMU data from mobile devices** (e.g., iPhone, Android).
 It publishes ROS 2 messages (`NavSatFix` and `Imu`) that can be directly used in localization, navigation, sensor fusion, or other robotics applications.
-While [SensorLog](https://sensorlog.berndthomas.net/) is one supported app, the package is designed to work with multiple sources that provide GPS/IMU data.
+While [SensorLog](https://sensorlog.berndthomas.net/) is one supported apps, the package is designed to work with multiple sources that provide GPS/IMU data.

 ---